phletchv/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

 /home/danielsokil/Downloads/Bitmain_Peek/S19_Pro/Antminer-S19-Pro-merge-release-20221226124238/Antminer S19 Pro/zynq7007_NBP1901/update/minerfs.no_header.image_extract/usr/bin

-Here is also single_board_test, the bimain test fixture tool used to test a hashboard, and perform pattern testing
+Here is also single_board_test, the Bitmain test fixture tool used to test a hashboard, and perform pattern testing

 /home/danielsokil/Downloads/Bitmain_Test_Fixtures/S19_Pro

-We also have the binary_ninja_mcp MCP server available with single_board_test and bmminer binaries lodaed and ready for analysis.
+We also have the binary_ninja_mcp MCP server available with single_board_test and bmminer binaries loaded and ready for analysis.

 Here are also logs from bmminer that may be useful to understand how it works: